Skip to contents

 #> user system elapsed

 In this approach, coordinates are rounded to a certain precision to remove points that fall too close together.
 After removing points based on coordinate precision, the coordinate values are restored to their original locations.
-This is the simplest method and is very useful when working with data from different sources with varying coordinate precisions.
+This is the simplest method and is more of a filtering when working with data from different sources with varying coordinate precisions.
 To use it, you need to define the precision parameter, indicating the number of decimals to which the coordinates should be rounded.

 system.time(